-A department store has one entrance and one exit only to better control the stream of daily customers.
+A department store has one entrance and one exit only, to better control the stream of daily customers.
 Now the management wants to learn how many customers (or employees) are in the building at a given time of the day.
 They think they can optimise staff assignment and close the store more confidently in the evening...
 High reliable photoelectric relays are installed at the exit and the entrance...

-Generally there are two kind of answers the question: "How many persons are inside the store?"
+Generally there are two kinds of answer to the question: "How many persons are inside the store?"

-ex09A

-(- at he entrance-) |F signal THEN inCount += 1 (- at the exit -) |F signal THEN outCount += 1 (- at the office -) personsInStore := inCount - outCount ex09B

-But if both is no issue you should always prefer that solution!
+ex09A (- at the entrance-) IF signal THEN inCount += 1 (- at the exit -) IF signal THEN outCount += 1 (- at the office -) personsInStore := inCount - outCount This approach has some disadvantages: - both counts can overflow - The result must always be "calculated", thus it is not available "truly" online.
+But they are not an issue you should always prefer that solution! ex09B (- at he entrance-) IF signal THEN personsInStore += 1

-(- at he entrance-) IF signal THEN personsInStore += 1 (- at the exit -) IF signal THEN personsInStore -= 1 (- at the office -) display (personssInStore)
+''' (- at the entrance-) IF signal THEN personsInStore += 1 (- at the exit -) IF signal THEN personsInStore -= 1 (- at the office -) display (personssInStore) '''